You can trust us with your claim while you continue living your life.

 Before you rely on a truck accident settlement calculator available online, call David I. Fuchs, Injury & Accident Lawyer, P.A. at (954) 568-3636 and schedule a free consultation.
 It is impossible for anyone to give you a potential value for your claim without going through an in-depth investigation of your case.

 Too many factors can influence your potential recovery.
-By hiring a Fort Lauderdale truck accident lawyer, you ensure you receive accurate information and experienced insights each step of the way.
+By hiring a Fort Lauderdale auto accident lawyer, you ensure you receive accurate information and experienced insights each step of the way.
 Attorney Fuchs will work closely with you, your medical providers, and various experts to increase the value of your case, and to determine the best and worst-case scenarios for a settlement or jury award.

 David I. Fuchs Client